Want to take part in these discussions? Sign in if you have an account, or apply for one below

 and

-and this is true for any .
+and this is true for any f,g.

 Hi, Ben.
 I have just a couple of comments, before we press on.

-Many people, including you in your last comment, use where I would use .
+AδA→A×Af×g→B×CMany people, including you in your last comment, use f×g where I would use ⟨f,g⟩.
 This practice saves on LaTeX characters of course, but I find it confusing or ambiguous.
-Thus, I would say and , and not .
+Thus, I would say (f×g)(a,c)=(f(a),g(c)) and ⟨f,g⟩(a)=(f(a),g(a)), and not (f×g)(a)=(f(a),g(a)).

 Again, it is good to work out what is going on here in the cartesian monoidal case (which is much simpler).
 Here, the equalizer described above works out to be a construction of the pullback

-to get a span from to .
+CDα1↙↘α′2β1↙↘β′2XYZto get a span from X to Z.

-Now, an important insight (we are still in the monoidal case) is that the structure of a category can be given as a span
+Now, an important insight (we are still in the monoidal case) is that the structure of a category C can be given as a span

 There are lots of these things around, and it might be good to collect a stockpile of them.
-One thing I should warn about, based on a quick glance at Vicary’s paper, is that his construction is (if I’m not mistaken) a cofree coalgebra construction, which takes us outside the realm of (it’s an infinite-dimensional construction).
+One thing I should warn about, based on a quick glance at Vicary’s paper, is that his RQ construction is (if I’m not mistaken) a cofree coalgebra construction, which takes us outside the realm of Vectfd (it’s an infinite-dimensional construction).
 There may be some workarounds, but it’s to say that I’m not sure where you’d like to go from here.

 Hi,